Santa Cruz de la Mar Pequeña: Description

 Located on the north bank of the Naila lagoon in the Khenifiss National Park.
-The only remains of the XV century settlement are the foundations of an 8-meter side square tower of Santa Cruz de la Mar Pequeña.
-On 2011 local arqueologists excavated the desert sands to identify the tower, which is currently under the sand and called Foum Agoutir.
+The only remains of the 15th century settlement are the foundations of an 8-meter side square fortified tower of Santa Cruz de la Mar Pequeña.
+In 2011 local archaeologists excavated the Sahara desert's sands in order to identify the tower, which is currently under the sand and called Foum Agoutir.